Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta is 3-7 against the spread and 4-6 overall in its last 10 games.
+- Atlanta has gone 5-5 over its past 10 contests, with a 4-6 record against the spread in that span.

-- The Hawks have gone over the total in seven of their last 10 outings.
+- The Hawks have hit the over in eight of their last 10 contests.

-- The Hawks score an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up.
+- The Hawks' 118.4 points per game are seven more points than the 111.4 the Celtics give up.

 - When it scores more than 111.4 points, Atlanta is 33-29 against the spread and 39-23 overall.